 In order to be eligible for a BOWP, the e-APR must first pass a completeness check.
 This means that an Immigration Officer has done an initial assessment of the application and has verified that all necessary information and documentation has been received.
 If the completeness check is successful, the application for a BOWP will then be processed.
 If the e-APR is found to be incomplete, the application for permanent residence will be rejected and the application for a BOWP will be refused.
 Therefore, if you are relying on a BOWP to continue working in Canada, it is very important that your permanent residence application is completed accurately.
 If your application is rejected and your work permit has expired, you will be unable to submit another BOWP application with the new e-APR.

 In addition to passing the completeness check, to be eligible for a BOWP an applicant must:

-- Be in good health (medical examination)
+- Be currently in Canada;

 Latest Immigration Court Decisions